This post may contain affiliate links.

-If you're looking to replace a mattress in your RV that's worn out or uncomfortable, here are some tips on how to shop and where to buy the best RV mattress for your needs.
+If you’re looking to replace your RV mattress that’s worn out or uncomfortable, here are some tips on where to shop and buy the best RV mattress for your needs.

 (After you decide on a mattress, be sure to also check out my Guide to Buying RV Sheets & Bedding!)